-Cholesterol and triglycerides tests measure the amount of fats in your blood.
-These fats have both "good" (HDL) and "bad" (LDL) cholesterol.
+Cholesterol and triglycerides tests are blood tests that measure the amount of lipids (fats and fatty substances) in your blood.
+Lipids include:

 Why are these tests done?

-These tests are done to help find out your risk of a heart attack and stroke.
-Your doctor uses your cholesterol levels plus other things such as blood pressure, age, and sex to calculate your risk.
-These tests also help your doctor find out how well medicine is working for some health problems.
+These tests are done to help find out your risk of coronary artery disease, heart attack, and stroke.
+Your doctor uses your cholesterol levels plus other things such as blood pressure, age, and sex to find out your risk.
+These tests also help your doctor find out how well medicine is working.

 How do you prepare for these tests?

-Your doctor may ask you to not eat or drink anything except water for 9 to 14 hours before the tests.
-In most cases, you can take your medicines with water the morning of the test.
+Not eating or drinking (fasting) before the blood test is not usually needed, but it may be recommended.
+Your doctor may ask you to fast except for drinking water for 8 hours before the test.
+In most cases, you can take medicines with water on the morning of the test.

-Do not drink alcohol for 24 hours before the tests.
+Do not drink alcohol for 24 hours before the test.

-Tell your doctor ALL the medicines, vitamins, supplements, and herbal remedies you take.
-Some may increase the risk of problems during your test.
+Tell the doctor all the medicines, vitamins, supplements, and herbal remedies you take.
 Your doctor will tell you if you should stop taking any of them before the test and how soon to do it.
+Some of these may affect the results of this test.

 How are these tests done?